-- 5.4 The IJB will take decisions in respect of integrated Services for which it has operational oversight. - 5.5 The IJB shall ensure that resources are managed appropriately for the delivery of lintegrated Secrvices for which it has operational oversight, in implementation of the Strategic Plan. - 5.6 The Parties expect the IJB to develop a governance framework to provide itself with a mechanism for assurance and monitoring of the management and delivery of lintegrated Services.
-This will enable scrutiny of performance and of appropriate use of resources.
+- 5.5 The IJB shall ensure that resources are managed appropriately for the delivery of Integrated Services for which it has operational oversight, in implementation of the Strategic Plan. - 5.6 The Parties expect the IJB to develop a governance framework to provide itself with a mechanism for assurance and monitoring of the management and delivery of Integrated Services.
+This will enable scrutiny of performance and appropriate use of resources.
 If required, the Parties will support the IJB in the development of this framework. - 5.7 The IJB will, through the Chief Officer, have an appropriate role in the operational delivery of services by the Parties in the carrying out of integration functions.
 The Parties acknowledge that the Chief Officer's role in operational delivery will represent an important means by which closer integration of services, in accordance with the integration delivery principles specified in the Act, can be achieved.
-The duties of the Chief Officer are set out in section 10 of the Scheme The duties of the Chief Officer are set out in section 10 but for the avoidance of doubt, the Chief Officer's role in operational delivery shall not displace: - (a) the responsibilities of each Party regarding compliance with Didirections issued by the IJB; or - (b) the principle that each Party's governance arrangements must allow that Party to manage risks relating to service delivery. - 5.8 For Inintegrated Secretices that the IJB does not have operational oversight of, the IJB shall be responsible for the strategic planning of those services.
-The IJB shall monitor performance of those services in terms of Oeutcomes delivered by comparison against the Strategic Plan via the Strategic Plan.
+The duties of the Chief Officer are set out in section 10 of the Scheme but for the avoidance of doubt, the Chief Officer's role in operational delivery shall not displace: - (a) the responsibilities of each Party regarding compliance with Directions issued by the IJB; or

+(b) the principle that each Party's governance arrangements must allow that Party to manage risks relating to service delivery.

-- 5.9 NHS Grampian and the Council will be responsible for the operational delivery of Inintegrated Seervices in implementation of Directions of the IJB.
-The Parties shall provide such information as may be required by the Chief Officer, the IJB and the Strategic Planning and Commissioning Group to enable the planning, monitoring and delivery of integrated services. - 5.10 NHS Grampian will provide such information as may be reasonably required by the Chief Officer or the IJB in respect of the delivery of Lintegrated Services provided within hospitals that the IJB does not have operational oversight of. - 5.11 NHS Grampian and the IJB will work together to ensure that the planning and delivery of integrated (and non-integrated) hospital services are consistent.
+- 5.8 For Integrated Services that the IJB does not have operational oversight of, the IJB shall be responsible for the strategic planning of those services.
+The IJB shall monitor performance of those services in terms of Outcomes delivered by comparison against the Strategic Plan - 5.9 NHS Grampian and the Council will be responsible for the operational delivery of Integrated Services in implementation of Directions of the IJB.
+The Parties shall provide such information as may be required by the Chief Officer, the IJB and the Strategic Planning and Commissioning Group to enable the planning, monitoring and delivery of Integrated Services.

+- 5.10 NHS Grampian will provide such information as may be reasonably required by the Chief Officer or the IJB in respect of the delivery of Integrated Services provided within hospitals that the IJB does not have operational oversight of. - 5.11 NHS Grampian and the IJB will work together to ensure that the planning and delivery of integrated (and non-integrated) hospital services are consistent.